 c.
 He shall not hold any other office

 Article VII - Elections

-- The Election Committee will count the votes at the Association's General Assembly held at the Archdiocesan Clergy-Laity Congress and announce the names of the six newly elected who will constitute the new Board of Trustees along with the immediate Past President.
+c.
+The Election Committee will count the votes at the Association's General Assembly held at the Archdiocesan Clergy-Laity Congress and announce the names of the six newly elected who will constitute the new Board of Trustees along with the Pasts Presidents.

 The entire Board of Trustees will take the oath of office before His Eminence the Archbishop or any other Hierarch before departing from the Archdiocesan Clergy-Laity Congress.